ChanraSB/react-native-MamaRecipe/README.md

+# Mama Recipe Mobile Application
+Mama Recipe is an online platform that offers a variety of food recipes for users seeking culinary inspiration.
+With this website, users can explore various recipes ranging from traditional dishes to modern culinary creations.
+Additionally, users can share their own favorite recipes, enabling the community to interact and share their culinary experiences.
+## Features

+- Users can register and login.
+- Users can edit their profile.
+- Users can browse available recipe.
+- Users can post a new recipe.
+- Users can Edit and delete their recipe.

+## Built With
+- React Native

+## Package and dependencies
 ## Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.